 • The purification processes he is forced to undergo mimics the behavior during the Exodus described by Rabbi Hattin because it was through the performance of those rituals that we morphed from being individual, separate family units into a cohesive, organic societal whole.
 The metzorah needs to shake off his isolation in a similar ritualistic manner to re-join the community of Israel.
 After a seven-day waiting period he is permitted to return to the privacy of his home.

 Tzara’as No Longer Exists

-The Rabbis of the Talmud explain that only one who is on a very high spiritual level is “worthy” of being punished so harshly for gossiping.
+The sages of the Talmud explain that only one who is on a very high spiritual level is “worthy” of being punished so harshly for gossiping.
 Nevertheless, the fundamental ethical principle embedded in the parsha remains timeless.
-Namely, that we need be on guard to avoid hurtful and malicious speech.
+Namely, that we need be on guard always to avoid hurtful, malicious and gossipy speech.

 The mikveh is a Jewish ritual bath for purification and self-renewal.
 Water is the universal purifying agent.
 It denotes change and transformation.
 The mikvah pool recalls the watery state that each of us knew before we were born; the ritual of entering and leaving mayyim hayyim, living waters, creates the time and space to acknowledge and embrace a new state of life.
 It is not just a pool of water; it must be composed of stationary, not flowing, waters and must contain a certain percentage of water derived from a natural source, such as a lake, an ocean, or rain.
 Immersing oneself in the mikveh allows for a very personal, private meditative experience, a place to commune alone with God.

 When the world was first created it was filled with water, for water possesses an innate relationship to the root and source of Creation.
 Manya Berenholz thinks that the mikveh ritual is entirely about creation --linking to God’s creation of the universe and linking to a woman’s ability to “create” a new life after intimacy with her husband.